mattburnett-repo/nestjs-api-template/readme/InstallationAndSetup.md

 Find the app at [localhost:4000](http://localhost:4000).

-- You should see a 'hello world' message.
+- You should see a 'Hello World!' message.

 Find the Swagger / OpenAPI docs at [localhost:4000/api](http://localhost:4000/api).

 - Log in with the values of environment variables `SWAGGER_USER` and `SWAGGER_PASSWORD`.
-- You should see a Swagger page displaying 'example', 'users' and 'auth'.
+- You should see a Swagger page displaying the title 'Example', and sections 'default', 'example', 'users' and 'auth'.
-- You can edit the title and description in the file [main.ts](./src/main.ts), in the `const swaggerConfig` block.
+- You can edit the API document's title and description in the file [main.ts](./src/main.ts), in the `const swaggerConfig` block.

-You can then build out data seeders for your database.
+You can then build out entities and data seeders for your database.

+- There are example entities in the `src/cexample` and `src/users` folders.
 - This template uses `factories` and `seeders`.
 - You can find examples in their own folders under the `src/db` folder, which you can run to get a sense of how the seeding process works.

-If you run the seeders 'out-of-the-box', you should have some test data in tables called `examples` and `user`.
+If you run the seeders 'out-of-the-box' using `yarn type-ext:db:seed:local`, you should have some test data in tables called `examples` and `user`.

+- User `testOne`/ password `testOne` can be used for basic connection to the database.

 Look over the [Dev notes](./DevNotes.md) page for more info.